 Example: -5 is then written 1101 0101

-There are different approaches to writing a non-integer (floating point) number.
+There are different approaches to write/convert a non-integer (floating point) number.

 The most common method is to use fixed point numbers where the point position is fixed a priori.